 - Never allow major repairs to a boiler without authorization.
 If you don’t break a law, you may break your neck.

 Operating a steam locomotive requires quite a bit of muscle, so I was forced to deploy the Chris Evert “two-handed” tennis racquet approach to driving.
 With only one hand on the brake, I’d have hurtled myself clean out the side door of the cab after releasing it.
-Same with the Johnson Bar (that no one could provide a reason for this moniker says a lot), which controls the timing of steam sent into the locomotive pistons.
+Same with the Johnson Bar (nobody seems to know the origin of this name) which controls the timing of steam sent into the locomotive pistons.
 Think of it as the locomotive’s transmission.
 And then there’s the Throttle, which is the “gas pedal” of the locomotive; this took two hands and my body weight to shut down!

 The absolute best thing about driving a steam locomotive is the sound.
+Pushing the throttle forward allows steam into the cylinders, sending the piston inside hurtling forward, expelling a burst of vaporized water…PRUFFT!
 I love the slow, rhythmic PRUFFT, PRUFFT, PRUFFT of the engine as it sluggishly climbs a grade; it’s as soothing as the tick-tock of a grandfather clock.
-When you push the throttle forward, allowing steam into the cylinder, the steam pushes the piston inside to the valve end, where it expels…PRUFFT!

 So, there.
 I drove a steam locomotive.
 This means I know how to drive one—the Henschel 0-4-0 at the Boothbay Railway Village.
 Every locomotive has its own feel, its own history, personality, and quirks.
 To be able to safely and competently operate any locomotive means you must spend hours in the cab to become become familiar with its uniqueness.
 Just because I took a small steam locomotive around the block doesn’t mean I can operate all of them, or even one of them, safely.

 Before my final trip around the village, several museum visitors boarded the train.
-Alone in the cab, I turned around and looked back, noticing that all of them were sitting in the back of the first passenger car.
+Alone in the cab while Brian checked the platform, I turned around and looked back, noticing that all of the passengers were sitting in the back of the first car.
 I leaned over the cab rail and yelled, “What’s the matter?
 Are you guys afraid of my driving?”
 They laughed.
 But only one person moved up—three rows.